 Many believe that the Lord gave the Law of Tithing as a lesser commandment after pioneer Latter-day Saints failed to live the Law of Consecration.
 However, early church history reveals a different story.
 In this interview, historian Steven C. Harper explains that tithing is part of consecration—and that living both laws is a necessary prerequisite to building Zion.

-Read Steven Harper’s book about the Law of Consecration published by Deseret Book.
+Read the book by Steven C. Harper about the Law of Consecration published by Deseret Book.

 Table of contents